Elotoha/Universal-XML-Scraper/README.md

 So I decided to try to add LHA support for Universal XML Scraper, and it is now done ! :-)

+This part is commited in Master and was generated as a "pull request" toward main authors "Universal-Rom-Tools".

 Multiple requests:
 -----------------